florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 :math:`D_p` is the diameter of the propeller and :math:`P_{\text{SHP}}` is the shaft horse power applied to the propeller.

-Synchronous Motor / Generator purchase cost
+Synchronous motor / Generator purchase cost
 *******************************************
-Unit purchase cost obtained from https://emrax.com/e-motors/.
+Unit purchase cost obtained from `Emrax <https://emrax.com/e-motors/>`_.

 .. math::